This section lists the Agency's books that are on offer to publishers in the UK and the US.

 Paul Henderson

-In Lying Eyes: The Spy Who Broke a Mother’s Heart, investigative journalists Paul Henderson and David Gardner reveal the incredible untold story of the mother who lost her son twice.
+In A Spy in the Family investigative journalists Paul Henderson and David Gardner reveal the incredible untold story of the mother who lost her son twice.

 Catherine Hewitt